How Much Does a Pembroke Welsh Corgi Cost? (2023 Price Guide)

 Best known for their close association with Queen Elizabeth II, the Pembroke Welsh Corgi has become one of the most popular dog breeds in the United States.
 Originally bred as a herding dog, these pooches have become popular family pets due to their intelligence, sweet and loving nature, and large personalities.

 If you’re looking at bringing one of these adorable dogs home, it’s important to get a good idea of what costs to expect from the initial purchase to feeding, supplies, and health care.
 Luckily, you’ve come to the right place!
-In this article, we look at all the costs that you can expect to budget for when bringing home a Corgi in 2021, from puppyhood all the way to their senior years.
+In this article, we look at all the costs that you can expect to budget for when bringing home a Corgi in this year, from puppyhood all the way to their senior years.
 Let’s get started!

 Pembroke Welsh Corgi Price: One-Time Costs